hamidrezavalidi/Political-Districting-to-Minimize-Cut-Edges/results/README.md

 * config-table13.json to create Table 13,
 * config-table15-TL-q.json with TL in {60, 3600} and q in {k,2k} to create Table 15.

-Also, Tables 4, 6, and 14 are inferred.
+Tables 4, 6, and 14 are inferred.

 * Table 4 is inferred from Table 9,
 * Table 6 is inferred from Table 13,